Who is this guy anyway?

 I’ve always loved science and technology

-My father was in the aerospace industry and he instilled within me a love of science.
+My father was in the aerospace industry (he was the Chief Engineer for the Canada Arm that flew on the Space Shuttle), and he instilled within me a love of science.
 Astronomy was my hobby when I was a child, and I started working with electronics at age 7 when I received a “50-in-one Electronics Kit” for my birthday.
 I hand-wired my first computer when I was 16 (in 1976) and became an electronics technician in the late 1970s.
 Working with electronics has been my passion for over half a century!

 I’ve never been a teacher

 Many people seem to assume that I was a teacher professionally, and while I find that extremely flattering, it isn’t the case.
-I have taught to some degree, in the early days of the world wide web I taught authors to use the internet and when I first returned to Montreal I held seminars to teach people SEO and Internet Marketing.
+I have taught to some degree, in the early days of the World Wide Web, I taught authors to use the internet, and I also hosted some training seminars when I worked in Hawaii.
 But, although I have always wanted to be a teacher, I have never taught professionally.

 I’ve had a lot of experience

-While I might not be a professional teacher I have had a lot of experience, which I feel makes up for my lack of teaching qualifications.
+While I might not be a professional teacher, I have had a lot of experience, which I feel makes up for my lack of teaching qualifications.
 I’ve been an electronics technician, a software developer, a systems analyst, and a consultant.
-I’ve worked for two governments in two different countries, I’ve worked for large corporations and also for small businesses.
-I’ve been a unionized employee, I’ve been in management and I’ve been self-employed.
-I also had a brief summer job putting up a circus tent when I was 17, but I seldom use those skills anymore!
+I’ve worked for two governments in two different countries; I’ve worked for large corporations and also for small businesses.
+I’ve been a unionized employee, I’ve been in management, and I’ve been self-employed.
+Not only that, but I also had a brief summer job putting up a circus tent when I was 17, but I seldom use those skills anymore!